eamigo86/django3_asgi/README.md

 ```
 __NOTE__: After a client connects to the server via WebSocket, the server will start sending a message every __X__ seconds (1 <= __X__ <= 6)

-### 4. Navigate to your admin or connect to your db (sqlite by default) with any DB Manager app and create some Car objects.
+### 4. Navigate to your admin site or connect to your db (sqlite by default) with any DB Manager app and create some Car objects.

 ### 5. Open a new browser tab, go to Developer Tools, open the Console tab and we will proceed to test the websocket server as follows: